Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

 - Wants to build long-term working relationships with reliable vendors

-So how do you even approach working with the largest buyer of goods and services in the world?
+So how do you even approach working with the world's largest buyer of goods and services?

 That's what this blog post is going to cover.